 What’s the nicest thing a friend has ever done for you?

 My friend bought my food

 What is the first thing you can remember?

 Recent Report Card

-Pim just finished 2nd grade.
+Last year, Pim finished 2nd grade.
 She improved throughout the year, earning 4 A’s and a GPA of 3.46.
 She earned a 3.5 in English and History!
-We are looking forward to see what Pim can do next year!
+We are looking forward to seeing what Pim can do next year!